curl/everything-curl/sourcecode-reportvuln.md

   then a separate earlier release for security reasons should be considered.

-- Write a security advisory draft about the problem that explains what the problem is, its impact, which versions it affects, solutions or workarounds, when the release is out and make sure to credit all contributors properly.
+- Write a security advisory draft about the problem that explains what the problem is, its impact, which versions it affects, any solutions or workarounds and when the fix was released, making sure to credit all contributors properly.

 - Request a CVE number from